Tatiana Calderón

-Tatiana Calderón Noguera (born 10 March 1993) is a Colombian racing driver who currently drives the No. 11 Dallara-Chevrolet car part-time for A. J. Foyt Enterprises in the 2022 IndyCar Series.
+Tatiana Calderón Noguera (born 10 March 1993) is a Colombian racing driver currently competing in the 2025 IMSA SportsCar Championship driving for Gradient Racing and serves as test driver for the Formula 2 and Formula 3 Championships.
 Calderón previously drove for the Drago Corse with ThreeBond squad in the Super Formula Championship and for Richard Mille Racing in the FIA World Endurance Championship.

 Born into a family of car dealers, Calderón began racing go-karts at the age of nine, and was the first woman to win national karting championships in either Colombia or the United States.
 She progressed to car racing at the age of 17 in the Star Mazda Championship, taking two podiums in the 2011 season, a race victory in the 2014 Florida Winter Series, and was runner-up in the 2015–16 MRF Challenge Formula 2000 Championship.
 Calderón was the first woman to stand on the podium in the British Formula 3 International Series and the first to lead a lap in the FIA Formula 3 European Championship.
-From 2016 to 2018, she competed in the GP3 Series and later the 2019 FIA Formula 2 Championship.
+From 2016 to 2018, she competed in the GP3 Series and later the 2019 Formula 2 Championship.
 Calderón was employed by the Sauber Formula One team (later Alfa Romeo Racing) as a development and test driver from 2018 to 2021.

 Early and personal life

 Calderón was born in Colombia's capital of Bogotá on 10 March 1993 to Alberto Calderón Palau and María Clara Noguera Calderón.
 Alberto is the first cousin of Juan Manuel Santos, a former President of Colombia, and María is the daughter of Rodrigo Noguera Laborde, the co-founder of the Sergio Arboleda University.
-Her parents operate a Kia Motors dealership in Bogotá.
+Her parents operate a Kia dealership in Bogotá.
 Calderón has an older sister named Paula, who co-manages the career of her younger sibling with former driver Fernando Plata, and a younger brother, Felipe.
 She was educated at Colegio Helvetia in Bogotá from 1997 to 2011, learning English and German, along with her native Spanish, and accommodated her racing with her education, sometimes having to miss weeks of school.
 Calderón played football, tennis, field hockey, golf, and tried horse riding before settling on motor racing at the age of nine.
 Since 2012, she has lived in the Spanish capital of Madrid.